smizell/smizell-blog/content/posts/turning-an-api-into-a-programming-language.md

 ## But... why?

 This is a fun Friday morning experiment.
 The downside to this all is that it could result in lots of API calls to execute all the code.
 Our `map` example above performed three requests in the backend to call the `add` function for each number.
-This would be slow in some situations.
+This would be very slow in some situations.

 But there's something interesting to me about it.